OxfordCityCouncil/OxfordCityCouncil.github.io/_drafts/making-content-part-of-service-design.md

 What we found was:

-* The most popular website action was paying council tax online, with 87% of users finding the page within 3 clicks and 73% of users reaching it within 20 seconds.
+* The most popular website action (32%) was paying council tax online, with 87% of users finding the page within 3 clicks and 73% of users reaching it within 20 seconds.
+Surprising for us, 'get a council tax bill by email' was the 2nd most popular action (16%)
 * There was around 10% of content (mostly downloads) that were being hosted as an archive rather than meeting a current user need
+* Of 70 emails to the generic council tax email address the majority was from landlords/agents to notify us of a tenancy change.
+This was in preference to using the online form - most likely because this had always been accepted
+* Only 7% of emails and calls related to users chasing progress, contrary to the initial hypothesis about the potential causes

+## What we're doing next

+Key actions for